reasonml-old/reason-react/documentation.md

 <ReasonComponent message="hello" />
 ```

-Every Rehydrate component expose a `comp` value, implicitly, when doing `include ReactRe.CreateComponent MyComponentModule;`.
+Every Reason-React component expose a `comp` value, implicitly, when doing `include ReactRe.CreateComponent MyComponentModule;`.
 This is mentioned [here](#include-reactrecreatecomponent-mycomponent).

 ### Interop With Existing JavaScript Components
-While it's nice to marvel at OCaml's great type system, Rehydrate's slick API, BuckleScript's mind-blowing idiomatic output, our toolchain's superb static analysis, etc., it's unpragmatic to suddenly convert over all existing JS components to Reason.
+While it's nice to marvel at OCaml's great type system, Reason-React's slick API, BuckleScript's mind-blowing idiomatic output, our toolchain's superb static analysis, etc., it's unpragmatic to suddenly convert over all existing JS components to Reason.
 We've exposed simple hooks to talk to the JS components.

-#### ReactJS Using Rehydrate
+#### ReactJS Using Reason-React
 See [jsProps](#jsprops).

-#### Rehydrate Using ReactJs
+#### Reason-React Using ReactJs
 We only need a single hook, `wrapPropsShamelessly` to make calling a JS component work!
 Assuming we have `Banner.js`, here's how we'd use it in Reason:

 ```reason